telisoft-uk/jet-vs-code/README.md

 Unofficial Jet Template extension provides basic syntax highlighting support for ".jet" files using the JET templating format in Golang.
 The Jet template can be found here:  [GitHub](https://github.com/CloudyKit/jet).

-This project is **not** maintained by CloudyKit; I just threw this together for myself in a day because it was better than nothing.
+This project is **not** maintained by CloudyKit; I just threw this together in a day because it is better than nothing.

 ## Features